Sneezedip/data-organizer/README.md

-##a
-#a

-This program is a tool for managing and searching a database of clients.
-The program can sort the data by age or rank and allow the user to search for clients based on their name, age, or rank.
+# My Program

+## Overview

+My Program is a powerful and user-friendly tool that provides a convenient way to perform XYZ tasks.

-Features
+## Features

-Sort the database by age or rank
-Search for clients by name, age, or rank
-Save the results to a .txt file
-Requirements
-Python 3
-Pandas library
-Usage
-Run the script main.py
-Choose one of the options: sort by age, sort by rank, or search for a client.
-Follow the prompt instructions.
+- Easy to use interface
+- High-performance algorithms
+- Robust error handling

-Copyright
+## Copyright

+My Program is copyright (c) 20XX by Sneezedip.
+All rights reserved.

+## License

-Copyright (C) 2023 Sneezedip.
-This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.
-See the LICENSE file for more details.
+My Program is free software: you can redistribute it and/or modify it under the terms of the MIT License.